Solaire · May 19, 2026

 Hydro-Québec OSE 6.0, the 30% federal Clean Technology Investment Tax Credit, and accelerated depreciation: the complete guide to commercial solar incentives in Quebec for 2026, with worked examples and concrete next steps.

-If you manage a commercial, industrial, or institutional building in Quebec, 2026 marks a major turning point: for the first time, the financial conditions make a solar project genuinely profitable in the short term.
-Between Hydro-Québec's new incentives, the 30% federal tax credit, and accelerated depreciation, it is now possible to reduce the net cost of a solar project by more than 70% — before even accounting for the savings on your electricity bill.
+If you manage a commercial, industrial, or institutional building in Quebec, 2026 changes the math on solar.
+With Hydro-Québec's new incentives, the 30% federal tax credit, and accelerated depreciation, the net cost of a solar project can be reduced by more than 70%, before even counting the savings on your electricity bill.

-Yet the vast majority of commercial property owners and building managers are still unaware of these programs.
-This guide was written to give you a clear, number-backed, and up-to-date picture of everything available — and how to make the most of it.
+Most commercial property owners and building managers still don't know about these programs.
+This guide gives you a clear, number-backed picture of what's available and how to make the most of it.

 Why 2026 is the pivotal year for commercial solar in Quebec

-For years, solar energy in Quebec was seen as financially unattractive.
-The reason was straightforward: with electricity rates among the lowest in North America, the return on investment often stretched to 25–30 years.
-That simply wasn't viable for a business.
+For years, solar energy in Quebec looked financially unattractive.
+The reason was simple: with electricity rates among the lowest in North America, payback often stretched to 25 or 30 years.
+That wasn't viable for a business.

 - Hydro-Québec's subsidy program is now active (since March 31, 2026).